 There are plenty of tools within SoundCloud to set up the system exactly as you want it.
 You can make any individual track private or public.
 Private tracks are hidden so no one can find them on your SoundCloud ‘page’.
 But the hotlinked streams will still work when you post them elsewhere.
-The above track is private, so if you went to my SoundCloud account you wouldn't find it.
-To access it, you have to come to this page on my blog.
-So again, if you have a blog or website, and want to keep traffic on your site rather than merely having visitors go onto SoundCloud and bookmark your entire repertoire, setting the tracks to private can make a lot of sense.
+If you have a blog or website, and want to keep traffic on your site rather than merely having visitors go onto SoundCloud and bookmark your entire repertoire, setting the tracks to private can make a lot of sense.

 SoundCloud also has social networking features.
 Personally, I’m not into the “I like yours, do you like mine?” charade, but it’s there if you want to ‘follow’ people, have them follow you, etc. Just to mention, though, if you’re like me and you’re not bothered about the social networking side of things, change your email preferences.
 By default, SoundCloud will email you every time someone follows you, and if you find yourself getting a lot of follows (SoundCloud has a lot of users), you’ll have yet another plentiful source of unwanted email.